 Even if you can't find the best sorts of evidence supporting the effectiveness of an intervention with clients just like yours, you still can operate from an EBP framework.
-One option would be to look for less rigorous evaluations that have involved clients like yours and which-while not offering the best evidence from a scientific standpoint-are not fatally flawed and thus offer some credible evidence supporting a particular intervention.
+One option would be to look for less rigorous evaluations that have involved clients like yours and which-while not offering the best evidence from a scientific stand-point-are not fatally flawed and thus offer some credible evidence supporting a particular intervention.
 If that option doesn't pan out, an alternative would be to use your practice judgment in deciding whether an intervention supported by the best evidence with clients unlike yours seems to be worth proposing to your client.
 If you monitor client progress (or lack thereof) during your client's treatment, you can change course if the intervention is not achieving the desired result.
-In the next chapter, as we examine the steps in the EBP process, you will continue to see the importance of your practice expertise and idiosyncratic client circumstances and preferences in that process.
+When you do discover a lack of evidence specific to your particular client population or target problem or problems, you may even be inspired to partner with researchers to test interventions and contribute to the research evidence.
+Novel practices can come from practitioners who are frustrated with the limitations of the interventions or the currently available research evidence.